10 Expert Strategies for Auctioning Art at Fundraisers

 Artwork is one of the most mishandled items when it comes to charity auctions.

-Donated art comes in many shapes and sizes—from paintings, to sculptures, to crocheted items, to painted surfboards.
-We’ve seen far too many nonprofits fail to understand how to raise money with these types of donations.
-We’ve also seen countless organizations fail to handle these donations with respect.
+Donated art comes in many shapes and sizes, from paintings to sculptures, crocheted items, and painted surfboards.
+We've seen far too many nonprofits fail to understand how to raise money with these types of donations.
+We've also seen countless organizations fail to handle these donations with respect.

 So whether you're including a few art pieces in a general auction or running a dedicated art auction, we have expert strategies for sourcing artwork and raising more per art piece.